 The MCA incorporates text from legislation introduced in the U.S. Senate and House — the Carbon Capture Modernization Act (S. 407 and H.R.
 1796) — that will reform the Section 48A tax credit.
 The legislation would correct program design flaws that have made it difficult to incentivize companies to retrofit currently operating U.S. coal-fired power plants with carbon capture technology.

-Pipelines: Federal upport for new construction
+Pipelines: Federal support for new construction

 The MCA allocates revenues from the carbon tax for federal grants to cover the incremental cost of supersizing pipelines to provide extra capacity and realize economies of scale.
 Pipeline capacity is essential for moving captured carbon dioxide from capture sites to sites for sequestration or utilization in other products.
 Therefore, building out a network of pipeline infrastructure will be necessary to achieve commercial deployment of CCUS technology.
 However, pipelines are typically financed by requiring shippers to sign contracts for future capacity in advance of construction, which does not incentivize the deployment of carbon capture.
 The MCA will allow the federal government to supplement private capital in financing pipeline construction to realize economies of scale and accommodate continued growth in the deployment of carbon capture projects.